 Young victims may find themselves in an abusive and dangerous situation against their will with no power to seek help.
 The usual avenues for seeking help – through parents or other family members may be unavailable.
-Honour based violence manifests itself in a diverse range of ways with children and young people, including forced marriage, domestic and/or sexual violence, rape, physical assaults, harassment, kidnap, threats of violence (including murder), witnessing violence directed towards a sibling or indeed another family member, and female genital mutilation.
+So called “Honour” based abuse manifests itself in a diverse range of ways with children and young people, including forced marriage, domestic and/or sexual violence, rape, physical assaults, harassment, kidnap, threats of violence (including murder), witnessing violence directed towards a sibling or indeed another family member, and female genital mutilation.

 Female genital mutilation is an offence under the Female Genital Mutilation Act 2003, and can result in severe physical and psychological injuries and even death.
 It is almost always restricted to female children and young people i.e. those under 18 years old.
 See Female Genital Mutilation Procedure.

 Online targeting of victims is being used more frequently as a means of controlling and exploiting them.